About Us

 • Tell others of this good news and live it out in acts of compassion, service and justice in the community.

 We have a worship service at Yamba each Sunday at 9:30am, where approximately 30 people attend.
-In Iluka, the service is held at 2pm on a Saturday and is attended by a small intimate group of around 10 people .
+In Iluka, the service is held at 2pm on the first Saturday of the month and is attended by a small intimate group of around 10 people.
+At other times, our congregation joins in worship with the local Anglican church on Sundays at 3pm .